 Rope care

-By observing the following care instructions, you can prolong your rope's service life, and you will be able to enjoy its first-rate characteristics for a long time.
+By observing the following care instructions, you can prolong your rope's service life, and you will be able to enjoy its first-rate characteristics for a longer time.

 Storage

 You should keep your rope in a clean and dry place.
-For longer storage periods, we recommend that you wash the rope in fresh water before storing it, as salt and dirt will shorten its life span.
-Furthermore, avoid any direct contact with sunlight and extreme temperatures (also see "High temperatures").
+For longer storage periods, we recommend that you wash the rope in freshwater before storing it.
+Salt and dirt will shorten their life span.
+Furthermore, avoid permanent direct contact with sunlight and extreme temperatures (see "High temperatures").
 Do not drag the rope over rough surfaces or dirty ground, as dirt can penetrate between the fibers and cause abrasion damage.

 Coiling up a rope